wishonia/wishonia/public/docs/self-improving-github-repo/architect-agent.md

 ---
 # Positron Network Architect Agent Overview

-A centralized overview of the Positron Network Architect Agent's purpose, functions, and design, providing in-depth insights into each component of the system.

 ### Purpose
 The Positron Network Architect Agent  primary objective is to ensure a structured, efficient, and scalable design that aligns with the overarching goals of the network.